 For NFS servers that restrict port range, you can use the insecure option to enable clients other than root to connect to the NFS server.
 Alternatively, you can disable Direct NFS Client as described in Section 6.3.10, "Disabling Direct NFS Client Oracle Disk Management Control of NFS".

 Note: Use NFS servers supported for Oracle RAC.
-See the following URL for support information:
+Refer to the following URL for certification information:

-6.2.4.2 About Direct NFS Client Configuration
+6.2.4.2 About the oranfstab File and Direct NFS Client